MATE Internship Program Information for Employers

 The Marine Advanced Technology Education (MATE) Center has been placing college students in at-sea and land-based internships since 1999.
 MATE has placed over 250 students in internships, more than 150 of which were on University National Oceanographic Laboratory System (UNOLS) vessels.
 The internship evaluations that we have received from both students and their supervisors have been outstanding, and it is clear that the MATE internship program has been beneficial to both students and the vessels that have hosted them.

-Through summer 2013, the MATE Center is funded by the National Science Foundation (NSF) to place 12-15 college students on UNOLS, USCG, and Institute For Exploration vessels.
+The MATE Center is funded by the National Science Foundation (NSF) to place 12-15 college students on UNOLS and USCG vessels.
 Internships can range from a single two-week cruise to several months, including multiple cruises and shore time.
 The funding covers the students’ travel and stipends.
 Intern hosts only need to provide the intern with a bunk, food, and a mentor.
 The MATE Center’s at-sea internships are a win-win situation for both the marine technicians and students.
 The marine technicians gain qualified free staff support and a first look at potential future employees.
 Students gain valuable work experiences and skills needed for a career in marine technology.

-If you are considering hosting an intern, but would like more information, please read-on, or contact the MATE Internship Coordinator by email (email@example.com) or by phone at (302) 731-3035.
+If you are considering hosting an intern, but would like more information, please read-on, or contact the MATE Internship Coordinator at email@example.com.